-‘What is the Difference Between Curry Powder and Garam Masala Powder?’
+Difference Between Curry Powder VS Garam Masala With Images

 Now, if this question was asked to a person living in India, they would probably smirk at you and think you are some kind of a non-foodie alien!

-Both these statements are true especially when it comes to traditional Indian cooking.
+Well, these statements are true, especially when it comes to traditional Indian cooking.

-Since both the spices are spice blends its obvious that it will be made with different spices.
+You see both the powders are spice blends made with many different spices.

 How Does Garam Masala and Curry Powder Taste?

-Referring to the table above, you will notice that Garam Masala use spices that are sharp that is cardamon, cinnamon, cloves and in some recipes even nutmeg and peppercorn.
+Referring to the table above, you will notice that the spices in garam masala are sharp and robust, that is cardamom, cinnamon, cloves and in some recipes even nutmeg and peppercorn.

-All these spices together give Garam Masala powder a very strong flavour with a slightly warming, sweet, pungent to taste.
+All these spices together give garam masala powder a very strong flavour with a slightly warming, sweet, pungent taste.

-Turmeric powder in itself does not have much taste or flavour although very high in nutritional value.
+Turmeric powder in itself does not have much taste or flavour although the benefits of turmeric are high.

-It’s a mild spice.
-The reason for its use in curry powder is to give a yellow tint to the dish without the need to add any additional spices.
+Turmeric is a mild spice.
+It is used in curry powder recipes to give a yellow tint to the dish without the need to add any additional spices.

-This makes curry powder milder to taste with less heightened flavour.
+This makes curry powder milder to taste and not as overpowering as garam masala.

-Since Curry powder is used as an Indian curry spice blend, its used during the cooking process and added while you make the base sauce.
+Since curry powder is used as an Indian curry spice blend, it is used during the cooking process and added while you make the base sauce.